-Regenerative cellular tissue can play an important role in helping you reach your health and wellness goals without having to resort to dangerous medications or surgery.
+Regenerative cellular tissue can play an essential role in helping you reach your health and wellness goals without having to resort to dangerous medications or surgery.
 Our clinic helps educate our patients about the different types of regenerative medicine available to them.

 We want you to be able to make an informed decision when it comes to determining if regenerative therapy would be a good fit for your lifestyle and unique circumstances.

 What Are Stem Cells?

 The tissues that make up all the different parts of our body—organs, muscles, cartilage, and bones—are all made of specialized cells.
-Stem cells are unique in that they are “undifferentiated,” which means they can transform into whatever kind of cell is required in the body.
+Stem cells are unique because they are “undifferentiated,” which means they can transform into whatever kind of cell is required in the body.
 All of the differentiated cells in our bodies originated from stem cells.

 We all have stem cells within us, but the older we get, the fewer and less effective they become.
 Cellular treatments are effective because they introduce additional and younger cells to the body, where they provide strong support for our natural ability to heal.

 Types of Stem Cells

 Several types of stem cells are commonly used in regenerative treatments.
-An understanding of the advantages and disadvantages of the different types of stem cells is essential when seeking treatment.
+Understanding the advantages and disadvantages of the different types of stem cells is essential when seeking treatment.

 The four most popular types of stem cells in use today are: